Frequently Asked Questions

 What are some side effects of birth control pills/patches?

-Some side effects are headaches, nausea, spotting (light bleeding between periods), breast tenderness, and changes in your periods (it might come early, late, or stop altogether).
+Some common side effects include headaches, nausea, spotting (light bleeding between periods), breast tenderness, and/or changes in your menstrual cycle (it might come early, late, or stop altogether).
 Good news is that they don’t affect everyone and they tend to go away in 2-3 months as your body gets adjusted to the hormones.

 How do birth control brands differ from one another?